Carl Laemmle: Career

-After his mother had died in 1883, Laemmle decided to emigrate to the US for a better life, also following his thirteen-year-older brother Joseph.
-For his 17th birthday, his father had given him the tickets for an Atlantic crossing on the steamboat S.S.
-Neckar plus fifty dollars.
-He left Bremerhaven on January 28, 1884 and arrived in New York on February 14, 1884.
+After his mother died in 1883, Laemmle decided to emigrate to the US for a better life, also following his thirteen-year-older brother Joseph.
+For his 17th birthday, his father had given him the tickets for an Atlantic crossing on the steamboat SS Neckar plus fifty dollars.
+He left Bremerhaven on January 28, 1884, and arrived in New York on February 14, 1884.
 He settled in Chicago.
 Here he lived for about twenty years as a bookkeeper and office manager.
 In 1889, he became a naturalized American citizen.
 Laemmle worked a variety of jobs, but by 1894 he was the bookkeeper of the Continental Clothing Company in Oshkosh, Wisconsin, where he introduced a bolder advertising style.

 In 1906, at the age of 39, Laemmle quit his job.
 He initially wanted to open a network of cheap retail stores, but changed his mind after entering a nickelodeon.
 He started one of the first motion picture theaters in Chicago, The White Front on Milwaukee Avenue, and quickly branched out into film exchange services.
 He challenged Thomas Edison's monopoly on moving pictures, the Motion Picture Patents Company, under the Sherman Anti-Trust Act of 1890.
 As part of his offensive against Edison's company, Laemmle began advertising individual "stars," such as Mary Pickford and Florence Lawrence, thus increasing their individual earning power, and thus their willingness to side with the "Independents."

 After moving to New York, Carl Laemmle became involved in producing movies, forming Independent Moving Pictures (IMP); the city was the site of many new movie-related businesses.
 On April 30, 1912, in New York, Laemmle brought together Pat Powers of Powers Motion Picture Company, Mark Dintenfass of Champion Film Company, William Swanson of Rex Motion Picture Company, David Horsley of Nestor Film Company, as well as Charles Baumann and Adam Kessel of the New York Motion Picture Company, to merge their companies with IMP as the "Universal Film Manufacturing Company", with Laemmle assuming the role of president.
 They founded the Company with studios in Fort Lee, New Jersey, where at the beginning of the 20th century many early film studios in America's first motion picture industry were based.